openmrs/openmrs-esm-core/docs/getting_started/tour.md

 - `.github/workflows`: Configures [GitHub Actions](https://docs.github.com/en/actions).
   See the [Actions panel](https://github.com/openmrs/openmrs-esm-template-app/actions).
 - `.husky`: Husky runs validations when committing.
-- `.babelrc`: Babel transpiles code to JavaScript that the browser can understand.
-  This allows us to write in TypeScript, JSX, and ES2020, even though browsers generally don't understand that.
 - `.eslintrc`: ESLint is a linter for ECMAScript, a.k.a.
 JavaScript
+- `babel.config.json`: Babel transpiles code to JavaScript that the browser can understand.
+  This allows us to write in TypeScript, JSX, and ES2020, even though browsers generally don't understand that.
 - `jest.config.json`: Jest is the test runner.
 In this file you'll see that Jest is configured to use Babel (via babel-jest) to transform code so that Jest, like the browser, can understand it.
 The contents of `node_modules` are not transformed,